oobedan/desktop.gov.au/blueprint/abac/office-365.md

 `Exchange Online Admin Centre > Mail flow > Rules`

+Note, the subject prepend rules listed here are not exhaustive.
+Adjust for each classification combination in use within the agency.

 #### UNOFFICIAL - prepend subject

 Note, the PSPF recommends the append of the subject text rather than the prepend, at time of writing there is no transport rule for 'append'.
 If the Agency has the ability to transform mail messages using a gateway appliance then this is the recommended approach.